ibm-cloud-docs/hybrid-workloads/hybrid-prep-deployment-tutorial.md

 1. Click the **Action icon > View virtual servers** on the workspace that you created.
 1. Click **Create instance**.

+For more information, see [Configuring a Power Virtual Server instance](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#configuring-instance).

 ## Integrating with {{site.data.keyword.Bluemix_notm}} services